awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `DBSubnetGroupName`  <a name="cfn-rds-dbinstance-dbsubnetgroupname"></a>
 A DB subnet group to associate with the DB instance\.
 If you update this value, the new subnet group must be a subnet group in a new VPC\.
 If there's no DB subnet group, then the DB instance isn't a VPC DB instance\.
-For more information about using Amazon RDS in a VPC, see [Using Amazon RDS with Amazon Virtual Private Cloud \(VPC\)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html) in the *Amazon Relational Database Service Developer Guide*\.
+For more information about using Amazon RDS in a VPC, see [Using Amazon RDS with Amazon Virtual Private Cloud \(VPC\)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html) in the *Amazon RDS User Guide*\.
 **Amazon Aurora**
 Not applicable\.
 The DB subnet group is managed by the DB cluster\.
 If specified, the setting must match the DB cluster setting\.
 *Required*: No